 Now, I’ll tell you how I came up with that list, which other stores are also good, and why others didn’t make it.

 As background, In The Know Cycling is a site for road cycling enthusiasts who want advice on what gear to get next and where they should get it.
 As an enthusiast myself, I evaluate and write about an entire category of products from a fellow rider’s perspective.
 I have no past or present industry ties, don’t run any advertisements, don’t go on company paid product review trips, and I buy or demo and return everything I test.
 The site (and riding) is my passion, not my job.

-Yes, some of the stores I recommend pay a small commission that cover some site costs when you link to them and buy something.
+Yes, some of the stores I recommend pay a small commission when you link to them and buy something that helps cover the cost of buy gear for reviews and some site costs.
 However, just as many don’t.
 I’m only credible if I recommend the best gear choices and find and link you to the stores with the best prices, best customer satisfaction records and current inventory on the gear I’ve evaluated.
-Otherwise I’m wasting your time and mine.
+Otherwise, I’m wasting your time and mine.